This post may contain affiliate links. For more information, please see our affiliate policy.

 All over Mexico, the natives prefer the pure taste of cold beer, fresh lime juice, and a pinch of salt.
 This easy Chelada recipe is refreshing and uncomplicated, the perfect way to end your day or celebrate with friends and family.

-True Mexican beer (not the version imported to the United States) is strong and perhaps a bit sour, and the limes (possibly picked off a tree a moment prior) are sweet in Mexico, cutting through the sourness.
+True Mexican beer (not the version imported to the United States) is strong and perhaps a bit sour, and the limes (possibly picked off a tree a moment prior) are sweet in Mexico, cutting through the sour flavor.
 And the sprinkling of salt is the perfect antidote to the sweetness of the lime.

 Recipe ingredients